Kevin Craft

-Kevin Craft (born October 15, 1985) is a former American football quarterback and Head Coach for the IBM Big Blue in the Japanese X-League.

-He played college football at UCLA.
+Kevin Craft (born October 15, 1985) is an American football coach and former player.
+He is the head football coach at Riverside City College in Riverside, California.
+Craft played college football as a quarterback at San Diego State University, Mt.
+San Antonio College, and the University of California, Los Angeles (UCLA).

-High school years
+Early life

 Craft attended Valley Center High School in Valley Center, California and was an excellent student and a letterman in football, basketball, and track.
 In football, he was a three-year letterman and earned All-California Interscholatic Federation honors.
-Kevin Craft graduated from Valley Center High School in 2004.
+He graduated from Valley Center High School in 2004.

 College career

-SDSU
+San Diego State

-Craft originally attended San Diego State University, where his father, former SDSU Aztecs quarterback Tom Craft, was head coach.
+Craft originally attended San Diego State University, where his father, former San Diego State Aztecs quarterback Tom Craft, was head football coach.
 Arriving in 2005, Craft redshirted his first year; his father was fired at the end of the season and replaced by Chuck Long.
 Craft remained and, as a redshirt freshman, appeared in nine games and started five as the Aztecs went on to a 3–9 record in 2006; he had a 109.8 passer rating.
-In his first career start at San Diego State, Kevin Craft completed 20 of 32 passes for 216 yards against BYU.
+In his first career start at San Diego State, Craft completed 20 of 32 passes for 216 yards against BYU.

 Mt.
 SAC

 Craft transferred from SDSU after the season and played football at Mt.
 San Antonio College (Mt.
-SAC) in Walnut, California during the 2007 season; again for his father Tom, who became the offensive coordinator at Mt.
+SAC) in Walnut, California during the 2007 season; again for his father, Tom, who became the offensive coordinator at Mt.
 SAC.

 UCLA

 Craft transferred to UCLA in time for the 2008 spring practices.
-He soon found himself in as the starting quarterback for the UCLA Bruins Football team after the two veteran starters, Ben Olson and Patrick Cowan, both fell to extended injuries.
-In the Bruins opener for the 2008 season, Craft led the Bruins to a 27–24 victory against 18th ranked Tennessee in overtime.
-After throwing 4 interceptions in the first half he came back to complete 18 of 25 passes for 193 yards and 1 touchdown in the second half.
+He became starting quarterback for the UCLA Bruins after the two veteran starters, Ben Olson and Patrick Cowan, both fell to extended injuries.
+In the Bruins 2008 season opener, Craft led the Bruins to a 27–24 victory against 18th-ranked Tennessee in overtime.
+After throwing four interceptions in the first half, he came back to complete 18 of 25 passes for 193 yards and 1 touchdown in the second half.

 The Bruins finished the season with a record of 4–8 (3–6 Pac-10) and failed to participate in a post-season bowl game.
 He competed with Kevin Prince and freshman Richard Brehaut for the quarterback position in 2009.

 In the 2009 Washington game at the Rose Bowl, Craft came in after Kevin Prince went out to guide the Bruins to a one-point victory, 24–23, and an end to the team's five straight Pac-10 conference losses.
 He had 10 of 14 completions for 159 yards with an interception.